ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/Widgets.rst

 fields.

-Before you connect an AXI4 port to the AXI4ToTL widget, you will need to add an :ref:`AXI4Fragmenter` and :ref:`UserYanker` because the converter cannot deal with multi-beat transactions or user fields.
+Before you connect an AXI4 port to the AXI4ToTL widget, you will need to add an :ref:`AXI4Fragmenter` and :ref:`AXI4UserYanker` because the converter cannot deal with multi-beat transactions or user fields.

 TLROM